Mobile Payment

 device.
 Some vendors don't store banking and

 credit card information in the wallet.
+Instead,

-Instead, the sensitive information is securely
+the sensitive information is securely stored on

-security risks exist.
+exist.

 While most traditional wallets are carried in a

-pocket or purse, smartphones are frequently carried
+pocket or purse, smartphones are frequently

-briefcase.
-Consumers must protect smartphones
+next to a briefcase.
+Consumers must protect

-from traditional physical security risks such as
+smartphones from traditional physical security

-theft or damage.
+risks such as theft or damage.

 Since wireless technology is used, it may be

-possible to capture or intercept the transmission
+possible to capture or intercept the

-between the smartphone and the retail terminal.
+transmission between the smartphone and the

 Privacy issues arise when organizations can